PHOTOS FROM THE COLLECTION OF:

-Meet "Big Ed" Esser, a Florida City veteran from Miami.
+Meet "Big Ed" Esser, a S. Florida racing veteran from Miami.

-He is shown in his Anglia that ran in the modified "A" class.
+Here is a look at his Anglia that he ran in the modified "A" class.

 Bob Forman and Ed were good friends and racing partners for many years.
-They often kept their cars in the same shop, along with Dana Barlow.
+They often kept their cars in the same shop.

 Bob tells a good story about the night that Ed had just got his car back together and decided to test it by flying up and down the parking lot outside the shop.
 He comes Ed, full speed, when one of his "helpers" rolls a tire out in front of the car!
 Adios radiator!